 Students from EU countries

 If you are an exchange student from a EU member state, you should apply for a European Health Insurance Card (EHIC) from your own insurance company.
 Don't forget to apply for a travel insurance and a liability insurance as well.
-Note: The insurance company IPS offers a special deal to complement your own insurance.

 Students from non-EU countries